nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Appendix D: Glossary <a name="glossary"></a>
 ### A
+1. `AccessSubjectCommand` - A command in the subjectcommand package which returns the subject that the user wants to access.
+1. `AccessTopicCommand` - A command in the topiccommand package which returns the topic that the user wants to access.
+1. `AddDeadlineCommand` - A command in the taskcommand package which adds a deadline task in the application.
+1. `AddEventCommand` - A command in the taskcommand package which adds an event task to the application.
+1. `AddFlashcardCommand` - A command  in the flashcardcommand package which adds a flashcard in the application.
+1. `AddSubjectCommand` - A command in the subjectcommand package which adds a subject to the application.
+1. `AddTodoCommand` - A command in the taskcommand package which adds a todo task in the application.
+1. `AddTopicCommand` - A command  in the topiccommand package which adds a topic to the application.
 1. Application - Refers to the revisED application which the user is using.
-1. `AccessSubjectCommand` - A command in the subjectcommand packagewhich returns the subject that the user wants to access.
-1. `AddSubjectCommand` - A command which adds a subject to the application.
-1. `AddTodoCommand` - A command which adds a todo task in the application.
-1. `AddDeadlineCommand` - A command which adds a deadline task in the application.
-1. `AddEventCommand` - A command which adds an event task to the application.
-1. `AccessTopicCommand` - A command which returns the topic that the user wants to access.
-1. `AddTopicCommand` - A command which adds a topic to the application.
-1. `AddFlashcardCommand` - A command which adds a flashcard in the application.
 1. attributes - variables in a class

 ### B
-1. `BaseList` - An abstract class which all others lists inherit from.
+1. `BaseList` - An abstract class in the list package which all others lists inherit from.
-1. Builder Pattern - A methodology to ensure that the clarity does not decrease even if the number of parameters increase.
+1. Builder Pattern - A methodology used in the Storage class to ensure that the clarity does not decrease even if the number of parameters increase.

 ### C
 1. `card` - Package which contains the quizcard package, task package and the Flashcard,Topic and Subject classes.
+1. Checkstyle - Tool that checks the coding standards in the application.
+1. CLI - Command Line Interface
+1. `Command` - An abstract class in the command package which is inherited by all the command classes.
 1. `command` - A package which holds the 4 command packages: subjectcommand,topiccommand,taskcommand,flashcardcommand.
 This package is in charge of returning the relevant subject,task,topic or flashcard .
-1. `Command` - An abstract class which is inherited by all the command classes.
-1. CLI - Command Line Interface
-1. Checkstyle - Tool that checks the coding standards in the application.

 ### D
 1. `DataLoadingException` - An exception thrown if the application is not able to load data.
+1.  `DateTime` - A variable in Event and Deadline classes which tracks the time and date at which the task has to be completed.
-1. `Deadline` - A class which refers to a task with a deadline.
+1. `Deadline` - A class in the taskcard package which refers to a task with a deadline.
 Inherits from the Task class.
-1. `DeleteTaskCommand` - A command which deletes a task from the application.
+1. `DeleteFlashcardCommand` - A command in the flashcardcommand package which deletes a flashcard from the application.
-1. `DeleteSubjectCommand` - A command which deletes a subject from the application.
+1. `DeleteSubjectCommand` - A command in the subjectcommand package which deletes a subject from the application.
-1. `DeleteTopicCommand` - A command which deletes a topic from the application.
+1. `DeleteTaskCommand` - A command in the taskcommand package which deletes a task from the application.
-1. `DeleteFlashcardCommand` - A command which deletes a flashcard from the application.
+1. `DeleteTopicCommand` - A command in the topiccommand package which deletes a topic from the application.
 1. `description` - A variable in the Result class which describes the grade obtained during a quiz.
 1. `description` - A variable in the Task class which describes the task to be completed.
-1.  `DateTime` - A variable in Event and Deadline classes which tracks the time and date at which the task has to be completed.
-1.

 ### E
-1. `Event` - A class which refers to an event.
+1. `Event` - A class in the taskcard package which refers to an event.
 Inherits from the Task class.
-1. `ExitSubjectCommand` - A command which allows the user to exit the application.
-1. `ExitTopicCommand` - A command which allows the user to exit the subject menu to return to the main menu.
-1. `ExitTaskCommand` - A command which allows the user to exit the subject menu to return to the main menu.
+1. `Excellent` - A description for a quiz present in the Result class which states that the user obtained full marks for the quiz.
-1. `ExitFlashcardCommand` - A command which allows the user to exit the topic menu to return to the subject menu.
+1. `Exception ` - A class which holds conditions that the application would throw in the event that the input entered is incorrect.
 1. `exception` - A package which holds all the exceptions used in the application.
 These exceptions are delcared as individual classes, all extending the Exception class.
-1. `Exception ` - A class which holds conditions that the application would throw in the event that the input entered is incorrect.
 1. `execute` - A command in Command classes which executes the required action by the command.
+1. `ExitFlashcardCommand` - A command in the flashcardcommand package which allows the user to exit the topic level to return to the subject level.
+1. `ExitSubjectCommand` - A command in the subjectcommand package which allows the user to exit the application.
+1. `ExitTaskCommand` - A command in the taskcommand package which allows the user to exit the subject level to return to the main level.
+1. `ExitTopicCommand` - A command in the topiccommand package which allows the user to exit the subject level to return to the main level.
-1. `export` - Command to export the data to external file.
+1. `export` - A User Command to export the data to external file.
-1. `Excellent` - A description for a quiz which states that the user obtained full marks for the quiz.

 ### F
-1. `Flashcard` - A class which instantiates the flashcard object.Contains the question and answer feature of the flashcard.
-1. `FindSubjectCommand` - A command which finds the subject which the user requested for.
-1. `FindTaskCommand` - A command which finds the task which the user requested for.
-1. `FindTopicCommand` - A command which finds the topic which the user requested for.
+1. `Fail` - A description for a quiz which states that the user failed the quiz.
 1. `FailedParseException` - An exception thrown in the SorrySubjectCommand if the application is not able to read the commands.
+1. `FINE` - A log level, which indicates the severity of the message.
-1. `FlashcardParser` - A class which reads the user commands to call the relevant Flashcard command.
+1. `Flashcard` - A class in the card package which instantiates the flashcard object.Contains the question and answer feature of the flashcard.
+1. `FlashcardCommand` - An abstract class that is inherited by all the other FlashcardCommand classes in the FlashCardCommand package.
 1. `flashcardcommand` - A package which holds the different FlashcardCommand classes.
-1. `FlashcardCommand` - An abstract class that is inherited by all the other FlashcardCommand classes in the FlashCardCommand package.
 1. `flashcardexception` - A package which holds all the exceptions for methods related to flashcard operations.
-1. `Fail` - A description for a quiz which states that the user failed the quiz.
+1. `FlashcardParser` - A class in the parser package which reads the user commands to call the relevant Flashcard command.
+1. `FindSubjectCommand` - A command in the subjectcommand package which finds the subject which the user requested for.
+1. `FindTaskCommand` - A command in the taskcommand package which finds the task which the user requested for.
-1. `FINE` - A log level, which indicates the severity of the message.
+1. `FindTopicCommand` - A command in the topiccommand package which finds the topic which the user requested for.

 ### G
+1. GSON - Used to create the Json files in the external data file.
 1. `goToSubject`- A method in the AccessSubjectCommand class which allows the application to transition to the Subject Level from the main level.
 1. `goToTopic` - A method in the AccessTopicCommand class which allows the application to transfer from the Subject Level to the Topic Level.
-1. GSON - Used to create the Json files in the external data file.
 1. GRADLE -  An automated tool to build and compile the application.

 ### H
-1. `HelpSubjectCommand` - A command which lists all the commands in the Main level.
+1. `HelpSubjectCommand` - A command in the subjectcommand package which lists all the commands in the Main level.
-1. `HelpTopicCommand` - A command which lists all the commands in the Subject level.
+1. `HelpTopicCommand` - A command in the topiccommand package which lists all the commands in the Subject level.
-1. `Revised` - The main class which initiates the whole application.It is the name of the application as well.
-1. `ui` - Package which contains the Ui class, in charge of user interactions.
-1. `Ui` - A class which takes care of interaction with the users.
-Prints the correct output to the console.

 ### I
+1. `isExit` - A method which checks if the user wants to change levels/exit application.
+This method is implemented in all the command classes.
+1. `incorrectAnswers` - List present in the Quiz class which stores the questions that the user answered incorrectly, along with the answer provided by the user and the correct answer.
 1. `InvalidFlashcardException` - An exception thrown if a flashcard is not created using the question ; answer format.
-1. `InvalidSubjectException` - An exception that is thrown if the user does not add a title of a subject for the commands in the main menu.
+1. `InvalidSubjectException` - An exception that is thrown if the user does not add a title of a subject for the commands in the main level.
 1. `InvalidTopicException` - An exception thrown if the TopicCommands are used solely without a topic.
-1. `incorrectAnswers` - List which stores the questions that the user answered incorrectly, along with the answer provided by the user and the correct answer.
-1. `isExit` - A method which checks if the user wants to change levels/exit application.
-This method is implemented in all the command classes.
 1. I/O - Input/Output

 ### J
+1. Jekyll - A software used by Github to create websites.
 1. JSON - Javascript Object Notation.
 A form of data representation used in the external data files.
-1. Jekyll - A software used by Github to create websites.
 1. JUnit - A testing framework in Java that runs automated tests.

 ### L
-1. `ListAllSubjectCommand` - A command which all the items in the application.
-1. `ListSubjectCommand` - A command which lists all the subjects in the application.
-1. `ListAllTopicCommand` - A command which prints all the topics in the Subject level.
-1. `ListTopicCommand` - A command which lists all the topics and tasks in the application.
-1. `ListTaskCommand` - A command which lists all the  tasks in the application.
-1. `ListFlashcardCommand` - A command which lists all the  flashcards in the application.
-1. `ListAllFlashcardCommand` - A command which lists all the items in the application in the topic menu.
 1. `list` - A package which holds all the lists used in the application.
+1. `ListAllFlashcardCommand` - A command in the flashcardcommand package which lists all the items in the application in the topic level.
+1. `ListAllSubjectCommand` - A command in the subjectcommand package which all the items in the application.
+1. `ListAllTopicCommand` - A command in the topiccommand package which prints all the topics in the Subject level.
+1. `ListFlashcardCommand` - A command in the flashcardcommand package which lists all the  flashcards in the application.
+1. `ListSubjectCommand` - A command in the subjectcommand package which lists all the subjects in the application.
+1. `ListTaskCommand` - A command in the taskcommand packagewhich lists all the  tasks in the application.
+1. `ListTopicCommand` - A command in the topiccommand package which lists all the topics and tasks in the application.
-1.  `LocalDateTime` - A class in Java which contains both the time and date of a given task.
+1. `LocalDateTime` - A class in Java which contains both the time and date of a given task.Used in Event and Deadline classes.
 1. `LocalDateTimeMax`- Maximum time available in the LocalDateTime library.
+1. `loadFlashcards` - Method in Storage class which loads the flashcards into the application.
+1. `loadResults` - Method in Storage class which loads the results into the application.
+1. `loadTasks` - Method in Storage class which loads the tasks into the application
+1. `loadTopics` - Method in Storage class which loads the topics into the application.
 1. `Logging` - Procedure of writing information to an external file, to track the flow of the program.

 ### M
-1. `maxScore` - Maximum score obtainable from a quiz.
+1. `maxScore` - Maximum score obtainable from a quiz.Present in the Result class.
 1. Markdown - Syntax used in Github.
 ### N
 1. `NoFlashcardException` - An exception thrown if a quiz is initiated for a subject or topic without flashcards.